-As it is stipulated in section 4.2 of the Remuneration Policy, the Executive Directors must hold (directly or indirectly) a number of shares (including those awarded as remuneration) equivalent to two (2) years' gross fixed remuneration as long as they are members of the Board of Directors and perform executive duties.
+As stipulated in section 4.2 of the current Directors' Remuneration Policy, the Executive Directors must hold (directly or indirectly) a number of shares (including those provided as remuneration) equivalent to two (2) years' gross Fixed Remuneration as long as they are members on the Board of Directors and perform executive duties.

-The term set for meeting this target is five years, counted from the date the Policy comes into force or, in the case of Executive Directors appointed at a later time, counted from the date of their appointment.
+The term set for achieving this target is five years, counted from 1 January 2019 or, in the case of Executive Directors appointed at a later time, counted from the date of their appointment, unless the Board of Directors/Nominating, Compensation and Corporate Governance Committee approve a longer term when exceptional situations arise.